 The lively town of Montpellier is near the coast to the north-east of the department and has a vibrant city centre, and is among our favourite summer time towns in France.
 Other places to visit when you are not on the beach include the cathedral town of Agde or the historic port area of Sete, and the the villages and towns around the Etang de Thau, such as Marseillan, Loupian and Meze.

-Coast and resorts in Herault
+Coastal towns and resorts in Herault

 The town of Agde is an interesting cathedral town near the coast of herault